wookie-fatcat/agility/README.md

 It's worth checking here occasionally for updates.

-An update procedure for Agility will be added in due course.
+A quick and simple automated update mechanism is included in Agility's web-based user interface.

 ----